Here’s Why Caffeine Doesn’t Affect You…

 For most of us, a cup of coffee first thing in the morning is the essential part of our routines.
 I can’t tell you how much a coffee wakes me up and helps me compose myself for the day.
-However, some people do find that caffeine doesn’t really affect them anymore (it hasn’t happened to me yet – thankfully!).
+However, some people do find that caffeine doesn’t really have any effect on them anymore (it hasn’t happened to me yet – thankfully!).

 Also Read: Why you’d want to try these juicers!

 Lots of people get their daily boost with a little caffeine, so I thought I’d start with a morning coffee to keep me going.
 To my dismay, the caffeine didn’t work for me.
-It wasn’t long before I was still just as tired as when I started, so why didn’t the caffeine affect me?
+It wasn’t long before I was still just as tired as when I started, so why didn’t it impact me?

-Different people are sensitive to different amounts of caffeine.
-Sensitivity is actually determined by the efficiency of the body to process caffeine, so it’s not like tolerance that builds over time.
-This is more about how genetics impact the effectiveness of caffeine.
+Different people are sensitive to different amounts.
+Sensitivity is actually determined by the efficiency of the body to process it, so it’s not like tolerance that builds over time.
+This is more about how genetics impact the effectiveness of it.
 Basically, some people just have the genes that work well with caffeine and others don’t.

 This has a lot to do with the liver enzyme CYP1A2.
 Sometimes people have lots of this enzyme and sometimes they don’t.